 How Does Federal Sentencing Work?

-An Experienced Former Prosecutor Who Has Handled Diverse Cases All Over the Nation
+Experienced Former Prosecutors Who Have Handled Diverse Cases All Over the Nation

-When charged with a federal crime, you will be subject to a federal sentence.
-The federal sentencing procedure, though, is quite nuanced and takes several factors into account when determining the penalty range.
-Attorney Rick Collins has been practicing law since 1990, and throughout his legal career he has handled diverse cases in many different districts all across the US.
-He is also a former prosecutor who knows what to anticipate and how to present an effective case for mitigated charges.
-From negotiation to litigation, Attorney Collins will know how to protect your rights in federal court and guide you through the federal sentencing process.
+When charged with a federal crime, you may be subject to a sentence by a federal judge.
+The federal sentencing procedure, though, is quite complex and takes many factors into account to determine the penalty range.
+Attorney Rick Collins has been practicing law as a criminal defense lawyer since 1990, and throughout his legal career he has handled diverse cases in many different districts all across the US.
+He is licensed in New York, Massachusetts, Pennsylvania, Texas and the District of Columbia.
+He is also a former prosecutor who knows what to anticipate from the government and how to present an effective case for mitigated charges.
+From negotiation to litigation, Rick Collins will know how to protect your rights in federal court and guide you through the federal sentencing process.

 The Sentencing Decision

-A few months after a defendant is found guilty of a federal crime, they will go to court to be sentenced.
+A few months after a defendant is found guilty of a federal crime, the case will typically be back in court for a sentencing hearing.
 The judge will receive guidance and assistance from several different sources to sentence a defendant, and Congress has established minimum and maximum punishments for certain crimes.
 In particular, the judge will work with the sentencing guidelines established by the United States Sentencing Commission that recommends certain punishments for specific crimes.
-The judge may also consult a presentence report and consider statements from the alleged victims as well as the defendant and lawyers.
+The judge may also consult a presentence report by the US Probation Department and consider statements from the alleged victims as well as the defendant and lawyers.
 The judge may further consider any aggravating or mitigating factors, such as whether the defendant has committed the same crime before, whether the defendant has expressed regret for the crime, and the nature of the crime itself.

 The Federal Sentencing Guidelines – Offense Levels and Adjustments